1Hyena/sockets/README.md

 * **Non-Throwing** —
   The SOCKETS class has all of its methods specified as *noexcept*, giving it a no-throw exception guarantee.
-Also, it does not call any potentially throwing functions internally either.
+It does not call any potentially throwing functions internally either.
 Thus, it is perfectly fine to use this library in a program that is compiled with the `-fno-exceptions` flag.

 * **Signal-Compatible** —
-  This library can safely be used by a program that uses signals.
-It makes the necessary calls to _sigprocmask_ to block all signals before executing tasks that must not be interrupted by signals.
+  This library can safely be used by a program that handles signals even if the program is multithreaded.
+It makes the necessary calls to `pthread_sigmask` to block all signals before executing tasks that must not be interrupted by signals.

 * **Header-Only** —
-  Everything in this library is provided in a single self-contained header file named [sockets.h](sockets.h).
+  Everything in this library is provided as a single self-contained header file named [sockets.h](sockets.h).

 * **Scalable** —